androloper/androloper/README.md

 - 👨‍💻 All of my projects are available at <a href="http://ramazanbayborek.com" target="blank">ramazanbayborek.com</a>

-- 💬 Ask me about **flutter, angular, android, typescript and javascript**
+- 💬 Ask me about **flutter, angular, javascript, typescript and android**

 - 📫 You can reach me **im@ramazanbayborek.com**